 Stopping The Roast

-Move the coffee back and forth between the 2 colanders to quickly cool the beans.
+Move the coffee back and forth between the two colanders to quickly cool the beans.

 Adding a dated Post-It note to your coffee storage container is a good habit to develop.